digst/cloud/design.md

 **[Consumer driven]** The service life cycle of GovCloud is based on consumer needs, in a feature catalogue maintained by SIT, and prioritized by a joint public group lead by DIGST in corporation with SIT.

 Establishment of platform services, changes to service level agreements and exposed interfaces are the primary areas of governance.
 To support the principle of vendor neutrality supported interfaces most be carefully curated.
-And the choices should support the more general 'business' strategy.
+And the choices should support the more general 'business' strategy and the Federated Digital Architecture (FDA).

 In a two-way negotiation between consumer and provider on individal projects, the overall strategic goals of goverment-it is at risk of taking second priority.
 To ensure the allignment of overall strategy and it-roadmaps the responsibility of roadmap decisions is placed with the Platform Policy Owner.